Hi new readers, welcome to retireinprogress!

 - Q) But I don’t want to do nothing like retirees do, I’m young and I want to be productive!
 Why should I aim to early retirement?

 - Q) Ok, good point.
 It’s all about having more options and freedom.
 Let’s get concrete though.
 How much money do I really need?

-- Q) But wait, how can you guarantee that stocks will go up forever?
+- Q) But wait… You’re telling me that stocks will always go up?
+What if there’s a market crash?
+How can you guarantee that stocks will go up forever?